 Much like fuboTV, DAZN (pronounced “Da Zone”) is a sports-centric streaming service.
 Originally founded and offered in the UK, the service has since spread to other European countries, as well as Japan and Canada.

-They are currently gearing up for their US launch on September 10, and with it comes the promise of something that might get cord-cutters excited: a streamlined approach to Pay-Per-View.
+DAZN has now launched in America, and offers the promise of something that might get cord-cutters excited: a streamlined approach to Pay-Per-View.